 Brief: JDAM is a GPS/INS-guided, autonomous, all-weather surface attack weapon.
-The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit $for accurate \, all-weather \, attack \, from \, medium/high \, altitudes. \, The \, weapons$ acquire targeting information from the aircraft's avionics.
-After release, an inertial guidance kit directs the weapon, aided by periodic GPS updates.
+The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit for accurate all-weather attack from medium/high altitudes.
+The weapons acquire targeting information from the aircraft's avionics.
+After release, an inertial guidance kit directs the weapon aided by periodic GPS updates.
 JDAM seeker/tail kits can be mounted on general-purpose or penetrating warheads in each weight class.
 JDAM can also utilize the 500-lb carbon fiber-cased Very Low Collateral Damage Weapon (VLCDW) for sensitive targets.
-A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon, slated for integration and flight-testing on the F-15E.
+A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon slated for integration and flight-testing on the F-15E.
 The Advanced 2,000-lb (A2K) BLU-137/B weapon is also being developed for integration onto the F-15E and B-2A.
 A2K will improve both precision and penetration to strike a wider variety of targets, eventually replacing the BLU-109 bunker buster.
-JDAM-class weapons are the most frequent airto-ground munition expended in combat.
-FY21 procures 10,000 guidance kits to keep pace with current operations, following surge-production to replenished stocks depleted over Iraq and Syria.
+JDAM-class weapons are the most frequent air-to-ground munition expended in combat.
 USAF is procuring an upgraded tail kit with anti-jam receiver for use in GPS degraded conditions under an Urgent Operational Requirement.
-The service is also seeking to develop a lighter-weight successor class of weapons incorporating IR/GPS guidance, maneuvering wings, stealth, and EW capabilities.
+The service is also seeking to develop a lighter-weight successor class of weapons incorporating IR/ GPS guidance, maneuvering wings, stealth, and EW capabilities.
 Testers are currently working to integrate the GBU-38 for operational use on the F-35.
+USAF tapered combat stockpile replenishment effort from 16,800 JDAMs enacted in FY21 to 1,919 weapons in FY22 reflecting a shift to advanced weapon procurement to confront future threats.

-Contractors: Boeing, Textron, Honeywell.
+Contractors: Boeing; Textron; Honeywell.